Singulink/Singulink.Net.Dhcp/README.md

         private static readonly ILog _log = LogProvider.GetCurrentClassLogger();

         // Your implementation of mappings between IP addresses and MAC addresses - could be
-        // an in-memory mapping, database lookup based, or some other custom mechanism of
+        // an in-memory dictionary, database lookup, or some other custom mechanism of
         // mapping values:
         private IPAddressMap _clientMap = new IPAddressMap();